Eremophila dichroantha

-Eremophila dichroantha, also known as bale-hook eremophila, is a flowering plant in the figwort family, Scrophulariaceae and is endemic to the south-west of Western Australia.
+Eremophila dichroantha, also known as bale-hook eremophila, is species of a flowering plant in the figwort family, Scrophulariaceae and is endemic to the south-west of Western Australia.
 It is a shrub with many ascending branches making the plant appear broom-like.
 It has small, hooked leaves and small, though abundant, violet to lilac-coloured flowers.

 Description

 Eremophila dichroantha is an erect shrub with many ascending branches which, although glabrous, have many raised glands.
 It grows to a height of 0.5-3 m and the ends of the branches and younger leaves are shiny and sticky due to the presence of resin.
 The leaves are arranged alternately along the stems and are linear to almost needle-shaped, mostly 5-13 mm long, about 1 mm wide with a curved, hooked tip on the end.

 The flowers are borne in groups of 3 to 5 in leaf axils on a stalk which is 2-5 mm long and sticky when young.
 There are 5 overlapping, egg-shaped to lance-shaped, brownish sepals which are 2-3.5 mm long.
 The sepals are glabrous except for the long hairs on their edges, are sticky and remain on the plant long after flowering has finished.
 The petals are 5-9 mm long and joined at their lower end to form a tube.
 They are a shade of violet to lilac-coloured, rarely white on the outside and white with violet spots inside the tube.
 The petal lobes are hairy on the outside and have short, flattened hairs on the inside.
 The petal tube is mostly glabrous on the outside while the inside of the tube is filled with long, spidery hairs.
 The 4 stamens are fully enclosed in the petal tube.
 Flowering occurs from August to November and is followed by fruit which are oval-shaped, hairy and 2-3 mm long.